Getting started¶

 - Run the Docker container to launch the KerkoApp server.

-after correcting the problem.
-Otherwise, if all goes well, you will only have to wait a bit for the data synchronization process to complete.
-This may take a long time if you have a large Zotero library.Kerko's data will be stored in the
+.secrets.tomlandconfig.tomlfiles, and then retry themake docker-kerko-runcommand.
+If all goes well, you will only have to wait a bit until the data synchronization process finishes.
+This can take a long time if you have a large Zotero library.After synchronization completes, KerkoApp will launch and wait for HTTP requests.
+When you see the following message in the terminal, proceed to the next step:

-[INFO] Listening at: http://0.0.0.0:80
+[INFO] Listening at: http://0.0.0.0:80 -

 To stop the KerkoApp server, press Ctrl+C in the terminal where the container is running.

-The next time you execute make run
+The next time you execute make docker-kerko-run, Docker will find that the

-the server.
+will just launch the server.

 Using the Kerko command line interface (CLI) with Docker

-To use Kerko's command line interface, enter this command from the same
+To use Kerko's command line interface, enter this command from the

-make shell
+make docker-shell

 This will start an interactive shell within the Docker container.
 From there, you may run Kerko commands to clean Kerko's data, to synchronize from zotero.org, or to check Kerko's configuration.
 The command below lists all the commands provided by Kerko: